WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 The following game elements exist:
 - Players (Active): Players consist out of roles (primary role and extra roles), their identity (person and ingame identity), player attributes, their living status (dead or alive), their alignment (always the same as the role's team for non-unaligned players), a target and a counter.
 - Roles (Passive): Roles consist out of a team, a category, a class, abilities and role attributes
-- Teams (Passive): Teams consist out of a class and team wide abilities
+- Teams (Active): Teams consist out of a class, a counter, attributes, team wide abilities
 - Groups (Active): Groups consist out of a team, a target, group wide abilities and a counter
 - Polls (Active): Polls consist out of a type, votable options, allowed voters, a target, and poll abilities
 - Attributes (Active): Attributes consist out of several values such as duration, owner role, owner name and custom values